Biswa Kalyan Rath

 Biswa Kalyan Rath is an Indian stand-up comedian, writer and YouTuber.
 He came into prominence through the YouTube comedy series, Pretentious Movie Reviews with fellow comedian Kanan Gill.
 He played a supporting role in the 2016 Netflix sex comedy film Brahman Naman.
 He created the 2017 Amazon Prime Video's series Laakhon Mein Ek.
 On 9 December 2020, Rath married actress Sulagna Panigrahi.

 Career

-After graduation in Biotechnology from IIT Kharagpur in 2012, he worked in graphic design, advertising, and software.
-It was during this time that he met Kanan Gill at an open mic event in Bangalore in 2013.
+After Biswa graduated in Biotechnology from IIT Kharagpur in 2012, he worked at the mobile security startup, BitzerMobile.
+It was during this time that he met Kanan Gill at an open mic event in Bengaluru in 2013.
 He quit his job at Oracle in 2014 to become a full-time comedian.

 Biswa and Kanan came up with the idea of the Pretentious Movie Reviews, a series of videos which soon went viral on YouTube.
 In this series, they review critically panned Bollywood films.
 They chose Bollywood movies because they are so embedded in the Indian pop culture.
 In 2014, he performed his first live show along with Kanan Gill in Gurgaon.